-Cytoreductive surgery (CRS) with HIPEC is a two-part procedure:
+Cytoreduction surgery with HIPEC is a two-part procedure:

 - The first part involves invasive surgery to remove visible tumors from the abdomen through a process called debulking.

-- The second part of the procedure involves hyperthermic intraperitoneal chemotherapy (HIPEC), which is a process that flushes the abdominal cavity with a warm chemotherapy agent.
+- The second part involves hyperthermic intraperitoneal chemotherapy (HIPEC), which is a process that flushes the abdominal cavity with a warm chemotherapy agent.

 HIPEC cytoreductive surgery was developed in the 1980s by oncologist (cancer doctor) Dr. Paul Sugarbaker.
-He has seen success in using this two-part procedure over 1,500 times.
+The now-retired Dr. Sugarbaker has had success in using this two-part procedure in cancer patients over 1,500 times.

-- This procedure is considered the most effective form of treatment for peritoneal mesothelioma.
+The procedure is considered the gold standard in treatment for patients with peritoneal mesothelioma.